kormyen/home/README.md

 This setup would allow for a simple private nodejs frontend to do database additions and modifications then auto-rebuild the static public website.

 ## To do release
-- fix post page misc text on medium and small width
+- fix font size too large in sidebar on full screen
-- add posts to footer
+- add posts link to footer
 - make footer into flex display to handle small screen
 - order by time posts in /posts
 - format post link names properly (sailing proj page)